 Rose (Mei Gui Hua)

 Botanical Name: Rosaceae.
-Western – Rosa gallica officinalis, R. damascene, R. canina.
-Eastern – R. chinensis, Flos Rosae Rugosae.
+Western – Rosa gallica officinalis, R. damascene, R. rugosa, R. canina, R. centifolia.
+Eastern – R. chinensis.

 The rose was one of the most valued medicinal plants in the monastery gardens of Medieval Europe.
 Rose petals are very astringent, making them excellent for washing skin and bruises.
 Roses are also classically considered a strong aphrodisiac and antidepressant.
 The Persians are credited with the development of rose oil.

-Below is an overview of rose, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
+Below is an overview of rose, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of rose.

 Western Name: Rose